 By the time I reached my fourth acupuncture session I was intuitively being led to study chi kung, an ancient Chinese energy practice similar to yoga but directly involved with following the meridians of the body and using our own innate ability to generate and flow our energy.
 Christopher and I were now working completely in harmony.
 As he released the blocked energy by opening the meridians of my body and restoring my life force, so I was practicing the art of increasing and flowing the energy.
 I could not believe how well my body was becoming.
 I was sixty years old and felt as though I had the body of a twenty year old.

 I continue to enjoy wonderful health.
 I now no longer check my body with scans, I don’t need to.
 I have completed my training as a teacher in Chi Kung and am currently studying it at a deeper alchemical level.
 I have written a book called ‘Cancer – A Magical Quest’ and that is exactly what it has been.
 I have learned so much, met so many amazing people, and now live my life to the full.
 My diagnosis of cancer radically changed my life for the better.
 Looking back I wasn’t ‘living,’ I was existing, mainly for others who didn’t even see me as a person anymore.
 I had completely forgotten what the purpose of my own life was about.
 Here too is a very big key to recovery – finding a purpose to live and doing just that!
 I currently work in the UK as a motivational speaker and counselor for women recovering from childhood physical and sexual abuse.”

-EDITOR’S NOTE: As of September 2019, Patricia is thriving post-diagnosis.
+EDITOR’S NOTE: As of April 2020, Patricia is thriving post-diagnosis.
+Her update:

 To receive an email any time Helen’s profile is commented on or updated, scroll to the bottom of her profile and click “subscribe.”